mattyu123/quiz_app/planning/appFeatures.md

 **User Experience:** A unique URL is created when a quiz is created,

 Dev Responsibility: Make sure that a random URL is generated, make sure that it links back to the results page/quiz
+- Worku also responsible for building out user private page with private quizzes
 - Worku

 Flow: